 Image credit: Stedsans, Norway

 We spotlight 12 consumers who are challenging the industry one meal at a time.
 Each have been chosen for their unique attitudes towards food, their innovative approaches to sustainability and waste, and their insights into the ubiquitous reign of convenience culture.
-The Tribes: Food & Drink collection, includes four reports:
+The Communities: Food & Drink collection, includes four reports:

 : Waste Warriors

 A growing number of concerned citizens are finding surprisingly simple ways to reduce their rubbish, from creating their own make-up to growing their own vegetables and connecting with like-minded people to share their possessions.
-Together they make up the Waste Warriors tribe.
+Together they make up the Waste Warriors community.

 : Low-impact Eaters